zn-a/PDP/README.md

 -`overlays`: should contain: `base_riscy.bit`, `base_riscy.hwh` and `base_riscy.tcl`.
 These are the files required to write the bitstream to the rpgrammable logic (PL) and setup the processing system to perform reads/writes.
 If you generate a new bitstream, you will have to copy and rename both `riscv_wrapper.bit` and `riscv_wrapper.tcl` from the implementation directory, and the hardware hand off (`.hwh`) file from the gen directory (`pdp-project/hardware/vivado/riscy/riscy.gen/sources_1/bd/riscv/hw_handoff/riscv.hwh`).

+Open the `base_riscy.ipynb` and you can execute the cells one by one in order, and observe the behaviour.

 ## Software